 Traditional timber homes require special materials and methods that will impact every aspect of construction— from the overall building plans to schematics for electrical wiring and plumbing.
-You will want to look for an architect who’s experienced with this niche building style.
+You will want to look for an architect who’s experienced with this age-old building style.

 You are building a traditional timber frame home because you love its timeless look of mortise and tenon connections, but will your architect stay true to your vision?
 Make sure that the architect is on the same page as you, and not trying to modify it with contemporary beams and metal braces.